 Whether you choose Android or iOS, you’ll need a capable device to run the OS.
 Every device is prone to accidents and failures from time to time.
 And that’s where Upsie comes in.

 In addition, Upsie protects your smartphones from accidental damage, such as damage from drops or liquid spills.
 Upsie also provides protection against manufacturing defects, battery failure, touch screen failure, and more.
-You can purchase an Upsie warranty for US-released smartphones bought within the last 120 days.
+You can purchase an Upsie warranty for US-released smartphones bought at any time.

 Ready to get your new phone protected?
 Upsie can help.